Are Owls Actually Wise?

 For thousands of years, from Ancient Greek legend to modern literature and TV, humans have portrayed owls as sage and wise.
-The wise owl appears in everything from The Iliad to Winnie the Pooh.
+The intelligent owl appears in everything from The Iliad to Winnie the Pooh.
 But, it turns out, though they’re excellent hunters, owls probably aren’t any smarter than a lot of other birds.

 However, while animal tool use is always impressive, it doesn’t really mean that owls are “wise” by any human standards.
 Owls are extraordinary animals in their own right.
 They’re incredible hunters who have evolved specialized hearing, camouflaging plumage, and unique tubular eyes that help them catch their prey.